-This neighborhood, located on the Northern Line of the tube, is one of the most charming neighborhoods in London.
+This neighbourhood, located on the Northern Line of the tube, is one of the most charming neighbourhoods in London.
 An ancient industrial district, since the 1970s it has become an icon of the alternative music scene, of eccentricity and shopping for all budgets.
-The neighborhood is characterized by craft markets, street food stalls and tea rooms where you can enjoy typical five o’clock tea.
+The neighbourhood is characterized by craft markets, street food stalls and tea rooms where you can enjoy typical five o’clock tea.

 The main attraction is Camden Lock, one of the most famous markets in London: open every day, it is characterized by the variety of alternative shops.
 It is the perfect place to buy some souvenirs and experience the electrifying and multicultural atmosphere of the English capital.

 Another exciting activity in the neighbourhood is listening to live music in the many pubs like the Hawley Arms, which became famous because it was frequented by Amy Winehouse, who also lived nearby or The Dublin Castle became famous in the 1990s.
 Finally, after a day spent in the streets of Camden, you can enjoy a romantic walk on the Regent’s Canal.

 Buckingham Palace is the Queen’s opulent and regal residence.
 The palace stands near St James Park north of the Thames.

 The palace was built at the end of 1600 and a few centuries later Queen Victoria transformed it into the magnificent royal palace that we know today.